-Raising $22.5 million, Liftit looks to expand its logistics services in Brazil, Mexico, Chile, and Ecuador – TechCrunch
+Raising $22.5 million, Liftit looks to expand its logistics services in Brazil, Mexico, Chile and Ecuador – TechCrunch

 Investors likely responded to the company’s strong performance in its core markets.
 Already profitable in Chile and Colombia, Liftit expects to reach profitability across all of its operations before the end of the year.
 That’s despite the global pandemic.

-Of the 220 contracts the company had with shippers half of them went to zero and the other half spiked significantly, York said.
+Of the 220 contracts the company had with shippers, half of them went to zero and the other half spiked significantly, York said.
 While Liftit’s major Colombian customer stumbled, new business, like Walmart, saw huge spikes in deliveries and usage.

-“Managing truck drivers is incredibly difficult, and trucking, in our opinion, is not on demand,” said York.
+“Managing truck drivers is incredibly difficult, and trucking, in our opinion, is not on-demand,” said York.
 “At the end of the day the trucking market in all of Latin America is a majority of independent owners.
-They’re not looking for on-demand work… they’re looking for full time work.”
+They’re not looking for on-demand work… they’re looking for full-time work.”

-Less than one percent of the company’s deliveries come from on-demand orders, instead, it’s a service comprised of scheduled shipments with optimized routes and efficiencies that are bringing customers to Liftit’s virtual door.
+Less than 1% of the company’s deliveries come from on-demand orders; instead, it’s a service comprised of scheduled shipments with optimized routes and efficiencies that are bringing customers to Liftit’s virtual door.

 “We do scheduled trucking delivery so we integrate with existing systems that shippers have and start planning how many trucks they’re going to need and the routes they’re going to take and … tee it up exactly what is going to happen regardless what the traffic conditions are so we have been able to reduce the delivery times for the trucks,” said York.